 For the aforementioned reasons, this paper uses data from the China Education Panel Survey (CEPS).
 The data were collected by the National Survey Research Center at the Renmin University of China through administering questionnaires to students, parents, homeroom teachers, main subject teachers (but not homeroom teachers), and school administrators.
-This is a school-based, nationally representative, longitudinal survey of over 20,000 seventh and ninth

-- graders in 438 classrooms of 112 schools in 28 county-level units in mainland China.
+This is a school-based, nationally representative, longitudinal survey of over 20,000 seventh and ninth graders in 438 classrooms of 112 schools in 28 county-level units in mainland China.
 The samples are chosen using Probability proportional to size.
 There are three frames in this sample.
-In the first frame, 15 counties are selected randomly from all counties (2870) of mainland China.
-In the second frame, 3 counties are selected randomly from Shanghai, the richest city of China.
-In - the third frame, 10 counties are chosen randomly from 120 counties which own most floating population.
-28 county-level units of the sample are constructed by these three frames.
-In each county of the sample, 4 schools are chosen randomly.
-In each school of the sample, if there are equal or less than two classes in the surveyed grade of the sample school, all of them are sampled; if there are more than two classes in the surveyed grade of the surveyed grade of the sample school, all of the sample school, two of them are chosen randomly.
+In the first frame, fifteen counties are selected randomly from all counties (2870) of mainland China.
+In the second frame, three counties are selected randomly from Shanghai, the wealthiest city of China.
+In the third frame, ten counties are chosen randomly from one hundred and twenty counties which own most floating population.
+Twenty-eight county-level units of the sample are made of these three frames.
+In each county of the sample, four schools are chosen randomly.
+In each school of the sample, if there are equal or less than two classes in the surveyed grade of the sample school, all of them are sampled.
+If there are more than two classes in the surveyed grade of the sample school, two of them are chosen randomly.
 All students in the surveyed class are sampled.

 This survey concerned the 2013-2014 academic year.
-The contents of the CEPS include: basic personal and family information, mobility and migration status, personal experiences, cognitive ability, non-cognitive ability, relationship with parents, in-school performance, extracurricular activities, relationship with teachers and peers, family member information, living environment information, health status, and family spending on education.
+The contents of the CEPS include basic personal and family information, mobility and migration status, personal experiences, cognitive ability, non-cognitive ability, relationship with parents, in-school performance, extracurricular activities, relationship with teachers and peers, family member information, living environment information, health status, and family spending on education.
 The CEPS also collects students' test scores in each subject, such as Chinese, mathematics, and English.
 In the 2013-2014 school year, the first round of surveys was conducted, and in the 2014-2015 school year, the original seventh graders were followed; most of the sample students were tracked successfully.

 We merged two waves of data (2013-2014 and 2014-2015 academic year).
 Because the seventh graders were tracked in two waves, this part of the sample was retained.
-The wave of 2014-2015 provides some important variables such as parents characteristics and the full mark of each subject in particular schools.
-However, the nineth grade students are not tracked in the 2014-2015 academic year.
+The wave of 2014-2015 provides some important variables such as parentsâ characteristics and the full mark of each subject in particular schools.
+However, the ninth grade students are not tracked in the 2014-2015 academic year.
 Therefore, we have to drop them.
 Students with more than six siblings account for approximately 1% of the entire sample; these students were excluded to remove extreme values.
 Therefore, the number of students in the sample is 8931.
 Descriptive statistics for variables are shown in Table 1.

 Mat, chn, and eng are the original scores of mathematics, Chinese, and English, respectively, which are all translated into a 100-mark system.
 Schools have different marking systems for each subject, with full marks for the respective subjects being 100, 120, 130, and 150 respectively.
-Only the data of the 2014-
+Only the data of the 2014-2015 academic year provides the full marks for each subject.
+Because a school generally does not change the marking system it has adopted, (for example, if a school adopts the 130-mark system, then this system will be adopted for all grades in the school for a